What is (and isn't) vision therapy for children?

-- Amblyopia.
-Also called "lazy eye," amblyopia is a vision development problem where an eye fails to attain normal visual acuity, usually due to strabismus or other binocular vision problems.
+Amblyopia.
+Also called "lazy eye," amblyopia is a vision development problem in which an eye fails to attain normal visual acuity, usually due to strabismus or other binocular vision problems.
 Specially designed video games are a recent form of vision therapy being shown to improve visual development among children with amblyopia.

-- Other binocular vision problems.
-Subtle eye alignment problems called phorias that may not produce a visible eye turn but still can cause eye strain and eye fatigue when reading also can be minimized or corrected with vision therapy.
+Other binocular vision problems.
+Subtle eye alignment problems called phorias (esophoria) that may not produce a visible eye turn but still can cause eye strain and eye fatigue when reading also can be minimized or corrected with vision therapy.

-- Eye movement disorders.
+Eye movement disorders.
 Studies have shown vision therapy can improve the accuracy of eye movements used during reading and other close-up work.

-- Accommodative (focusing) disorders.
+Accommodative (focusing) disorders.
 Other research shows near-far focusing skills can be improved with vision training.

-- Other problems.
+Other problems.
 Other vision problems for which vision therapy may be effective include visual-perceptual disorders, vision problems associated with developmental disabilities and vision problems associated with acquired brain injury (such as from a stroke).